 - Occupational illnesses, caused by exposure to diseases or hazardous or toxic chemicals and substances

 How Our Charles County Workers’ Compensation Lawyer Can Help You

-If your employer has denied coverage for your work-related injury, our Charles County workers’ compensation lawyer can help you pursue the benefits you need and deserve.
+If your employer has denied coverage for your work-related injury, our Charles County workers’ comp lawyer can help you pursue the benefits you need and deserve.

 Attorney Matt Trollinger can collect and examine all the evidence to build a persuasive case that your injury is compensable under the workers’ compensation laws.
 The legal team at Trollinger Law LLC can first contact your employer and its workers’ compensation insurer to try to obtain a reconsideration of their denial of your claim.

 If your employer and its insurer are adamant in their denial of liability, our attorney can file a claim on your behalf with the Workers’ Compensation Commission and persuasively and vigorously advocate on your behalf to establish that your injury is work-related and compensable.
 If necessary, Matt Trollinger will be prepared to take your claim to court to seek the benefits you deserve.

 If your employer is not paying you the benefits you think you are entitled to under the law or is trying to terminate your benefits, claiming that you have fully recovered from your injury, our attorney can help you secure the medical evidence and testimony you need to establish your right to continued benefits.